rome/setup-rome/README.md

     - run: rome --help
 ```

-Installs the specivied version of Rome and adds it to the path.
+Installs the specified version of Rome and adds it to the path.
 The version can be one of:

 * `latest`: Installs the latest stable version of Rome.
 Be mindful that Rome hasn't reached the `1.0.0` version yet, and thus, even minor or patch releases can contain breaking changes.
 * `preview`: Installs the latest preview version of Rome.